Amniotic fluid and pregnancy: everything you need to know

 Amniotic index (ILA)

-Phelan's method is based on the evaluation of the amniotic index (ILA).
+The Phelan method is based on evaluation of the amniotic index (ILA).
 During this examination, the sonographer virtually divides the uterus into four parts (quadrants) intersecting at the umbilicus.
 He then measures and adds up the depth (vertical diameter) of the fluid cisterns identified:

-• if the measurement is less than 5 cm, there is a risk of oligohydramnios ;
+• if less than 5 cm, there's a risk of oligohydramnios;

-• if it is between 5 and 18 cm, the amount of liquid is normal;
+• if between 5 and 18 cm, the amount of fluid is normal;

-• if it's over 18 cm, then the pregnant woman may be suffering from hydramnios.
+• if it's over 18 cm, the pregnant woman may be suffering from hydramnios.

 How much amniotic fluid is in the uterine cavity?

-The amount of amniotic fluid present in the uterine cavity varies throughout pregnancy.
-Sometimes, however, it is too little (oligohydramnios) or too much (hydramnios).
-We tell you more!
+The amount of amniotic fluid in the uterine cavity varies throughout pregnancy.
+However, it can sometimes be too little (oligohydramnios) or too much (hydramnios).
+Find out more!

 Normal amniotic fluid volume

-As the weeks go by, the amniotic fluid sadapts to the weight and development of the fetus, following a precise cycle:
+As the weeks go by, amniotic fluid adapts to the weight and development of the fetus, following a precise cycle:

 • Before 20 weeks' amenorrhea, its volume increases progressively in the uterine cavity (from 20 ml to around 200 ml between 7 and 16 SA).